colidescope

 print('multiplication: ' + str(val_2))

-You can see that the basic definition of Functions is quite simple, however you can quickly start to define more advanced logics, where Functions call each other and pass around inputs and returns in highly complex ways.
-You can even pass a Function as an input into another Function and create Functions which call themselves.
-These are called Recursive Functions which we will look at in a later guide.
+You can see that the basic definition of functions is quite simple, however you can quickly start to define more advanced logics, where functions call each other and pass around inputs and returns in highly complex ways.
+You can even pass a function as an input into another function and create functions which call themselves.
+These are called recursive functions which we will look at in a later guide.

 +Exercise: Attractor Points—Part 3